-This is a challenging question to answer as the disorder affects individuals differently.
+What calms Parkinson's symptoms is difficult to answer as the disorder affects individuals differently.
 However, research has suggested the potential benefits of physical activity for those with Parkinson's disease.
-Physical exercise is beneficial and can help improve muscle strength, balance, gait, and coordination.
-It also helps with cognitive functioning and reduces stress levels, benefiting those with the disorder.
+Physical exercise beneficial improve muscle strength, balance, gait, and coordination.
+It also helps with cognitive impairment functioning and reduces stress levels, benefiting those with the disorder.

 What stops Parkinson's tremors?

 Currently, no treatment is available that can completely stop tremors caused by Parkinson's disease.
 However, treatments such as medication, deep brain stimulation, and physical activity may help reduce the severity of the tremor or improve other motor symptoms associated with the disorder.
 According to research, regularly engaging in physical activity can improve motor function and potentially lessen the severity of tremors.